|

 Screenshots showing a world transit, a personal transit and a synastry may be found at Examples — Friedrich Nietzsche.

 When a date is specified (whether world date or birth date) a time may optionally also be specified.
 If no time is given then it defaults to 12:00.
 The time may also be qualified by reference to a timezone.
-If no timezone is given then it defaults to the local timezone (where the software is being used).
+If no timezone is given then it defaults to the local timezone (the timezone of the computer being used).
 So, for example, if a person is known to have been born at 3 p.m. in Rome, Italy, then the time should be specified as 15:00 GMT+1:00.
+The configuration panel allows inclusion or exclusion of U.S. timezone abbreviations such as PST and PDT.

 The range of dates which may be entered is from January 1, 1 CE, through December 31, 2799 CE.
-The longitudes of Uranus, Neptune, Pluto and the Moon cannot be calculated by this software for dates prior to January 1, 1600 CE, so for such dates (whether world date or birthdate) these planets will not appear in the table or in the graphical display.
+The longitudes of Uranus, Neptune, Pluto and the Moon cannot be calculated by this software for dates prior to January 1, 1600 CE, so for such dates these planets will not appear in the table or in the graphical display.
 The longitudes of Pluto and the Moon cannot be calculated by this software for dates after December 31, 2099 CE.

 Clicking on the 'Now' button sets the world date to the current date, time and timezone, as read from your computer.